FACIAL PLASTIC SURGERY

 A facelift, or lower facelift, is a surgical procedure designed to remove excess loose skin, reduce wrinkles and tighten underlying support structures of the face and neck.* It does not stop the aging process, and when done correctly does not change your basic appearance.*

-Facelift surgery is often combined with other procedures to achieve an ideal outcome and address aging of the upper face at the same time.* Injectibles can restore volume, and lasers and chemical peels can improve skin texture and pigmentation problems.* If you desire to simply treat the neck and not the entire face, an isolated necklift may be a good option.*
+Facelift surgery is often combined with other procedures to achieve an ideal outcome and address aging of the upper face at the same time.* Injectibles can help with volume, and lasers and chemical peels can improve skin texture and pigmentation problems.* If you desire to simply treat the neck and not the entire face, an isolated necklift may be a good option.*

 This is a surgical procedure that specifically addresses and enhances the appearance of the neck.* This lift will tighten the neck muscles, remove excess skin and fat, and improve the profile of the neck.* A necklift can only be accomplished with surgery.*